 The main event for my trip was to hike to the north part of Isla del Sol and spend the day exploring the sacred ruins before hiking back to the south.
 Many people start at one side of the island and hike to the other to stay for the night; I did the round trip in one day.

 There are over 80 ruins on the island (most of them in the north), dating to the Inca period circa 15th century AD.
 However there is evidence that people lived on the island as far back as the 3rd millennium BCE.

 These ruins pictured above (some of the largest on Isla del Sol, in the north) are also known as “the labyrinth”; it doesn’t look like much from the outside, but you can lose yourself in the narrow passages and dark corners.
 Apparently there is a water source hidden somewhere in there, that has special powers of longevity.
 (I couldn’t find it; I guess I’m doomed to regular old mortality).

 What makes Isla del Sol special (for me) is not only its natural beauty and rustic charm, but also the Incan folklore and historical power and overall energy of the area.

 Legend has it that the sun and the moon were born in Lake Titicaca, and that the Incan sun god was born on Isla del Sol.
 In the aftermath of a great flood, Isla del Sol was the first land that appeared after the waters receded, and the sun emerged from Titi Qala (a sacred spot in the north) to illuminate the sky once again.
 A temple was built in this spot to honour the sun’s emergence.

-My visit to Isla del Sol was short and sweet (I stayed on the island three nights), but it’s longer than many people passing through seem to stay, who float in for a full-day tour and float back out again.
+My visit was short and sweet (I stayed on the island three nights), but it’s longer than many people passing through seem to stay, who float in for a full-day tour and float back out again.
 To experience the energy and beauty of the place and people, stick around for a wee bit; you won’t be disappointed.